 As non-native invasive species are often introduced to the waterway network by well-meaning members of the public, we have been working with Defra and the Non-Native Species Secretariat to raise awareness of the problems they cause.
 One main objective we have is increasing the awareness of Check, Clean, Dry.
 This is an awareness campaign developed by UK Government, devolved Governments, Water Companies, Wildlife Conservation organisations, and angling and boating organisations.
 The aim is to raise public awareness about invasive species and how we can all help to limit their spread across the countryside

-We spray it twice a year to try and keep it under control.
-However, it’s impossible to eradicate it completely as it can grow from the smallest fragment of root.
+We spray it once a year to try and keep it under control.
+However, it's impossible to eradicate it completely as it can grow from the smallest fragment of root.

 Himalayan balsam is now widespread along our network.
 It outcompetes native plants and when it dies back in winter results in erosion of banksides.
 The most effective control method is manual hand pulling, however this is a time-consuming activity and is often reliant on volunteer time.
 Visit our volunteering pages for details of how to get involved during early summer and make a difference to our waterways